Iftahp/yeastTLM/README.md

 Data and code for the [article](https://github.com/Iftahp/yeastTLM/#) by Iftah Peretz, Martin Kupiec and Roded Sharan are available in this repository.

 The paper aims at proposing a general machine learning pipeline for telomere maintenance analysis in fission and budding yeast.
 The code and data are provided as-is and comes with no warranties.
 We tried to provide detailed documentation within the code.
-Any feedback is welcomed.
+Any feedback is welcomed - see the paper for ways to contact us.

 ## Requirements and Installation
 The code ran and tested on Python 3.9.5+.

-The minimum version of dependencies are listed in the `requirements.txt` file and in order to install them execute:
+The dependencies are listed in the `requirements.txt` file and in order to install them execute:
 ```
 pip3 install -r requirements.txt
 ```